Rodri-5/Rodri-5/README.md

 - 👋 Hi, I’m @Rodri-5
 - 👀 I’m interested in programming and software
-- 🌱 I’m currently learning Python and BASH
+- 🌱 I’m currently learning Java and C++
 - 📫 How to reach me: @R0dri_5 on twitter and @Rodri_5#3965 on discord

 <!---